-EU Law@Liverpool brings together researchers working in the broad field of EU law and policy.
-It is committed to driving forward critical understanding of the European Union – its institutions and values, constitutional principles and substantive policy fields – with a particular emphasis on the social dimensions of European integration.
-Research themes include the relationship between the UK and the EU, citizenship and welfare, migration and security, gender and equality, configurations of institutional power and the protection of fundamental rights.
+While this field of research is broad in nature, and the cluster's membership indeed reflects wide-ranging and diverse activity, EUL@L seeks to maintain a strong and clear identity through its particular emphasis on the social dimensions of European integration.
+Specifically, EUL@L is committed to driving forward critical understanding of the European Union - its institutions and values, constitutional principlaes and substantive policy - through research themes including citizenship and welfare, migration and security, gender and equality, configurations of institutional power and the protection of fundamental rights.

 As well as publishing extensively in these fields, EU@L members engage in impactful research and seek to ensure the wider and effective dissemination of key findings beyond academia.
 In this regard, the cluster has been particularly active in impact and knowledge exchange work in the context of Brexit.